BENTON HALL ACADEMY LOWER/MIDDLE SCHOOL

 For all high school students enrolled at Benton Hall Academy, twenty-two (22) credits are required for a diploma.
 The diploma requirements include:

-- Math: 4 credits, including Algebra I, II, Geometry and a fourth higher level math course (Students must be enrolled in a mathematics course each school year.)
+- Math: 4 credits, including Algebra I, II, Geometry and a fourth higher level math course.
+Algebra IA, Algebra IB, Geometry A and Geometry B are offered as well.
+(Students must be enrolled in a mathematics course each school year.

 - English: 4 credits